 The investment strategies of the Funds discussed below and in the Funds' Prospectuses may, consistent with each Fund's investment objective and investment limitations, be used by a Fund if, in the opinion of the Advisor, the strategies will be advantageous to the Fund.
 Each Fund is free to reduce or eliminate its activity with respect to any of the investment techniques described below without changing the Fund's fundamental investment policies.
 There is no assurance that any of the Funds' strategies or any other strategies and methods of investment available to a Fund will result in the achievement of the Fund's objectives.
-With the exception of the Banking Fund, Basic Materials Fund, Consumer Products Fund, Energy Fund, Financial Services Fund, Health Care Fund, Internet Fund, Leisure Fund, Real Estate Fund, Retailing Fund, Technology Fund, Transportation Fund, Utilities Fund and Money Market Fund, each Fund is considered non-diversified for purposes of the Investment Company Act of 1940, as amended (the "1940 Act").
+With the exception of the Banking Fund, Basic Materials Fund, Consumer Products Fund, Energy Fund, Financial Services Fund, Global Managed Futures Strategy Fund, Health Care Fund, Internet Fund, Leisure Fund, Real Estate Fund, Retailing Fund, Technology Fund, Transportation Fund, Utilities Fund and Money Market Fund, each Fund is considered non-diversified for purposes of the Investment Company Act of 1940, as amended (the "1940 Act").
 Under the 1940 Act, a fund's sub-categorization as a diversified fund is a fundamental policy.
 A diversified fund under the 1940 Act is defined to mean that the fund may not (as to 75% of the fund's total assets) purchase any security (other than obligations of the U.S. Government, its agencies or instrumentalities and securities of other investment companies) if as a result (i) more than 5% of the fund's total assets (taken at current value) would then be invested in securities of a single issuer or (ii) more than 10% of the outstanding voting securities of that issuer would be held by the fund.
+Each of the Domestic Equity Funds, International Equity Funds and Commodities Strategy Fund track underlying indices the components of which generally are expected to be in the aggregate non-diversified.
+The composition of each underlying index, however, may at times shift from non-diversified to diversified solely due to changes in the relative market capitalizations or index weightings of one or more index components.
+As a result, a Fund's diversification status also may shift from non-diversified to diversified and back again depending on the composition of, and to the same extent as, its underlying index.
+To the extent a Fund becomes diversified and subsequently returns to a non-diversified state due solely to changes in the composition of the Fund's underlying index, the Fund will not seek shareholder approval if and when the Fund shifts from diversified to non-diversified.
 The information in this SAI supplements and should be read in conjunction with the Funds' Prospectuses.